 The main advantage of this normalisation process is the recognition performance obtained when no knowledge of the noise statistics exists.
-The proposed normalisation will be optimal if the corrupted and the noise process have both white noise characteristics.
-This can mean that also unvoiced speech segments (speech segments without voiced regions) are more preserved against additive noise.
-This makes some sense; since the spectral regions with less energy are more corrupted thus, need more robustness.
-For high Signal to Noise Ratios the spectral normalisation, where the distortion is ignored at the test phase, outperforms the Markov model composition where the distortion is learned from a small amount of isolated noise samples and incorporated into the system.
-If isolated noise samples exist, the noise can be estimated and this knowledge can be incorporated into the system increasing the recogniser performance.
+As a robust extraction features, the suggested method seems to be superior to the most used nowadays.
+Additionally, for white noise and at SNR greater than or equal to 5 dB it presents better performance than a standard noise compensation technique.
+In fact for high Signal to Noise Ratios the spectral normalisation where the distortion is ignored outperforms the Markov model composition where the distortion is learned from a small amount of isolated noise samples and incorporated into the system.
+If isolated noise samples exist, the noise can be estimated and this knowledge can be incorporated into the system, and consequently increasing the recogniser performance.